KlausJackson/DataStructures_Algorithms/README.md

 ## Data Structures

-I left a #LEETCODE next to every leetcode problem.
+I left a #LEETCODE and its corresponding number next to every leetcode problem.

 ### Singly linked list (25 LEETCODE problems)